 Address: 1447 Bishop St, Montreal, QC H3G 2E4

-Auberge Bishop’s affordability should not fool you into thinking it doesn’t offer the same amenities as other hostels.
+Auberge Bishop’s affordability should not fool you into thinking it doesn’t offer the same amenities as other hostels in Montreal.
 It has free Wi-Fi, free breakfast, access to a communal kitchen, laundry facilities, lockers, and hospitable staff.
-Unlike other hostels, it offers only mixed and female-only shared dorm rooms, which are furnished with bunk-beds.
+Unlike other hostels in Montreal, it offers only mixed and female-only shared dorm rooms, which are furnished with bunk-beds.

 Centrally located, Auberge Bishop is within walking distance to Centre Bell and art museums like the Montreal Museum of Fine Arts.
 It is only several blocks away from the Mont-Royal where you can go to enjoy fantastic day hikes.
 The Francos de Montreal music festival is also a walk away, making the hostel great to stay in June.

 Address: 358 Rue Saint-Pierre, Montréal, QC H2Y 2M1

 The Alternative Hostel of Old Montreal (Auberge Alternative du Vieux Montreal in French) in the heart of Montreal’s historic center is a former warehouse, renovated and repurposed as an eco-artistic hostel.
 Its wooden floors, high ceilings, and arched windows make it fit with the city’s historic architecture.
 The hostel is decorated with artwork from up-and-coming artists, making it a creative hub.